Silencing the Fear: Coming Out As A Feminist

 Above all, it’s important to come out and say "Yes, I am a feminist!" because as long as the patriarchy enforces the idea that feminists are filled with hatred, we will never advance in our fight for equality.
 Recognize that any stigmas associated with labelling yourself as feminist come from a patriarchal society that doesn’t want to change the injustices feminism seeks to end.

-More articles in WMC FBomb by Tag: Activism and advocacy, Title IX, High school
+More articles by Tag: Activism and advocacy, Title IX, High school